nitinvwaran/UrbanSound8K-audio-classification-with-ResNet/README.md

 The original ResNet building block is used (Convolution -> Batch Normalization -> ReLU -> Convolution -> Batch Normalization -> Shortcut Addition -> ReLU), as can be seen modeled in the below diagram <br /> (Source: Kaiming He et. al, 'Identity Mappings in Deep Residual Networks') <br />
 ![alt text](https://github.com/nitinvwaran/UrbanSound8K-audio-classification-with-ResNet/blob/master/misc/original_resnet_block.PNG)

-**Data Pre-Processing**
+**Data Pre-Processing** <br />
 The following Data pre-processing steps were applied:
 1. All .wav files were downsampled to 16KHz with single (Mono) channel
 2. Spectogram was extracted from the audio signal, and a Mel Filterbank was applied to the raw spectogram (using the librosa package).
    The number of Mel Filterbanks applied is 128.
 3. Log of the Mel Filterbanks was taken, after adding a small offset (1e-10)
-4. The number of frames is extracted from each .wav file is.
+4. The number of frames is extracted from each .wav file.
 Any frames after the 75th frame from the .wav file are discarded.
 If the .wav
    file has less than 75 frames, zero padding is applied.
 To generate the frames, the default settings from the librosa package were used.
 5. Batch-size of 250 was selected, to give the inputs to the model as [250,75,128] ([batch_size, frame_length, number_mel_filterbanks_frequecies]
 6. Data is split into train-dev-test split of roughly 60-20-20